iwasahighwayman/my-white-whale/README.md

 # Iteration #3: Time for a complete refactor

 The three solar cell powered back yard LED light string ran relatively well thru most of winter and mid-spring.
-Once in a while we good get a few very cloudy days in a row, resulting in no light show after a couple nights, but it was infrequent enough to just turn the lights back on after the first sunny day.
+Once in a while we would get a few very cloudy days in a row, resulting in no light show after a couple nights, but it was infrequent enough to just turn the lights back on after the first sunny day.

 But then I noticed that although the LEDs would illuminate once I went out to the patio and turn them on, they would only glow for an hour or two then go dark.